 Other Interests:

-Other than my interest in Astronomy, I have been playing basketball competitively for a large percentage of my life in national/county/university leagues.
-While doing my PhD in Exeter, I joined the Exeter University Basketball Club (Men's 1st Team captain 2024-2025).
-From 2017 to 2022, I was also involved with the Warwick Basketball Club, taking different positions as the years go by (Charity Officer 2018-2019, Men's Teams Captain 2020-2021, Advisor to the Executive Commitee 2021-2022).
-Additionally, I was a Warwick Sport Activator, encouraging other students to be more active, by running casual, inclusive and beginner friendly basketball sessions.
+Outside of astronomy, I have been playing basketball competitively for a large percentage of my life in national/regional/university leagues.
+Additionally, during my BSc and MSc, I was a Warwick Sport Activator, encouraging other students to be more active, by running casual, inclusive and beginner friendly basketball sessions.

 My growing experience in data manipulation has strengthened my interest in sport data science, especially linked to basketball.
-On the side, I am familiarising myself with new analytic tools more specialised towards sports analytics (Coursera course if interested).
-Some of my personal side projects include trying to predict the winning team of future basketball seasons according to old data, or predicting future MVP/ROY according to archival data.
+If this sounds fun to you, I would recommend testing out new analytic tools more specialised towards sports analytics (course link).

-JWST/MIRI coronagraphic observations of gap-carving planets (Bendahan-West et al., under review) Direct Imaging We are using JWST/MIRI coronagraphic observations as part of program GO1668 to search for planets sculpting gaps in three exoKuiper belts: HD92945, HD107146, and HD206893.
+We use JWST/MIRI coronagraphic observations as part of program GO 1668 to search for planets sculpting gaps in three exoKuiper belts: HD92945, HD107146, and HD206893.
 The observed gapped structures suggest the presence of unseen planets carving a gap through direct clearing or resonant planet-disc interactions.
-By combining JWST observations with archival data and astrometric constraints, we aim to constrain the planetary architecture responsible for these rare disc structures.
+We reduce MIRI coronagraphic 11.4µm observations using spaceKLIP, and compare the images with archival data to investigate the nature of the detected sources.
+We build detection probability maps (DPMs) using MADYS, which quantifies the detection probability of a planet at a given deprojected separation from the JWST contrast curves.
+We describe new regions that can be overplotted onto the DPMs such as proper motion anomaly constraints, which ultimately enable us to constrain the planetary architecture responsible for the disc structures.

-Quantifying spectroscopic Ca II exocomet transit occurrence in two decades of HARPS data (Bendahan-West et al. 2025) Spectroscopic Ca II exocomet As part of my Masters, we developed a pipeline that searches for signs of exocomet transits in spectroscopy data.
+As part of my Master's, we developed a pipeline that searches for signs of exocomet transits in spectroscopy data.
 Being guided by the multiple exocomet transits detected around the archetypal star Beta Pictoris, exocomets can be identified by transient absorption features in specific atomic species, such as the commonly used ionised Calcium doublet.
 We aimed to overcome previous sample selection biases, and use the entire HARPS archive to build a large and diverse sample of stars.
 Ultimately, we estimate the occurrence rate of exocomet transits in HARPS and determined any trends in exocomet host stars.

 Education